-If the amount of loss on write-off is greater than the accumulated loss allowance, the difference is an additional impairment loss posted in 'Cost of risk'.
-For any receipt occurring when the financial asset (or part of it) is no longer recognised on the balance-sheet, the amount received is recorded as an impairment gain in 'Cost of risk'.
+If the amount of loss on write-off is greater than the accumulated loss allowance, the difference is recognised as an additional impairment loss in 'Cost of risk'.
+For any recovery once the financial asset (or part thereof) is no longer recognised on the balance-sheet, the amount received is recorded as a gain in 'Cost of risk'.